 Meanwhile, across N. Shepherd, the former Houston Alternator store that’s been getting the restaurant-retail treatment is almost ready to open as Cane Rosso’s first Houston spot, ahead of its also-under-construction Montrose branch:

 The restaurant’s Facebook page currently touts an April opening along with some canine adoption opportunities.
 Across 19th, signs have also been spotted of the next phase of the Re:Vive development on the sweets-heavy corner northwest of the intersection.
-The building underway next to the existing strip center looks like it will host a Benjamin Moore paint store in at least part of its 4,295 sq.ft. of planned retail space:
+The building underway next to the existing strip center is slated to get some 4,295 sq.ft. of retail space:

 Other swap-outs underway in the area include the Mellow Mushroom going in at the corner with 20th St., just north of the Re:Vive projects: